South Africa coronavirus death toll tops 5,000 – latest updates

 Flood of appeals leads Louisiana to suspend help

-Louisiana officials said on Sunday they have suspended an emergency rent assistance program to help those hurt by the Covid-19 economic slowdown because they were quickly overwhelmed with applicants.
+Louisiana officials said they have suspended an emergency rent assistance program to help those hurt by the Covid-19 economic slowdown because they were quickly overwhelmed with applicants.

 They said more than 40,000 people had begun the application process in less than four days.
 The Lousiana Housing Corportation had estimated it had enough money to help about 10,000 tenants, with money paid directly to landlords.